Payroll South Korea Guide

 Maintaining compliant payroll operations in South Korea requires attention to several key best practices:

-Korean regulatory authorities have specific record-keeping requirements for payroll documentation.
-The National Tax Service requires employers to maintain payroll records for at least 5 years, while the Ministry of Employment and Labor mandates 3-year retention for employment records.
-Implementing a bilingual (Korean/English) documentation system ensures coverage of all requirements while facilitating internal review.
+Comprehensive Documentation Systems Korean regulatory authorities have specific record-keeping requirements.
+The National Tax Service requires employers to maintain payroll records for at least 5 years.
+Implementing a bilingual (Korean/English) documentation system ensures coverage of all requirements.

 • Monthly social insurance submissions by the 10th